 - Combine all of the ingredients, except the olive oil, in your blender or food processor.
 Pulse until you have a chunky, crumbly mixture.

 - In a skillet, heat 1 tablespoon of oil over medium high.
-Add the contents of the food processor, and cook for 5-10 minutes, until the mixture begins to brown and turns fragrant.
+Add the contents of the food processor, and cook for 5 to 10 minutes, until the mixture begins to brown and turns fragrant.

 - In the same skillet, heat the remaining 1 teaspoon oil.
 Add the garlic, bell pepper, and onion.
 Cook until the onion is nice and browned.
 Toss that with the chorizo